ossc-db/pg_plan_advsr/README.md

 	- A plan may temporarily worse than an initial plan during auto tuning phase.
 	- Use stable data for auto plan tuning.
 This extension doesn't get converged plan (the ideal plan for the data) if it was updating concurrently.

-- For only getting hints to reproduce a plan on other databases
+- For only getting hints of current query to reproduce a plan on other databases

-	select pg_plan_advsr_disable_feedback();
+	First, Run "select pg_plan_advsr_disable_feedback();".
-	Execute EXPLAIN ANALYZE command (which is your query).
+	Then, Execute EXPLAIN ANALYZE command (which is your query).
-	You can get hints by using the below queries:
+	Finally, You can get hints by using the below queries:

 	  select pgsp_queryid, pgsp_planid, execution_time, scan_hint, join_hint, lead_hint from plan_repo.plan_history order by id;